Home | Manual | Playground

 Cake source code is not using any extension so the output is the same of input.
 This compilation is useful for tracking errors together with the unit tests.

-CFront was the original compiler for C++ which converted C++ to C.
+CFront was the original C++ compiler, designed to translate C++ code into C.